 To know how fast a plane goes in the air we first have to understand which airplane we are talking about and what are the flight conditions.

-In this post we will see how fast an airplane goes and learn to distinguish airplanes according to their speed and according to the phase of flight they are flying in.
+In this post we will see how fast an airplane goes and learn how to distinguish airplanes according to their speed and according to the phase of flight, they are flying in.

 I will not talk about Ground speed and Airspeed.
-There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain you about there difference.
+There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain their difference.

 This is not the purpose of this post.
 I just want to give you a quick indication on how fast airplanes fly and the various speeds according to the airplane you are looking at.

 So, let’s see how fast planes go.

 A Cessna 172 has a cruising speed of about 120 knots, that’s around 140 mph.
 Not all single engines planes have the same speed.
 For example, a Piper Arrow flies around 140 knots, 20 knots more than the Cessna.

-These speeds are not very high, but obviously these airplanes are used by private pilots and not for commercial purpose.
+These speeds are not very high, but obviously, these airplanes are used by private pilots and not for commercial purposes.

 Going on to slightly bigger planes, a twin-piston engine such as the Baron can fly at 180 knots.
 This aircraft was built initially with piston engines and in the history of the plane different variants were built, including a version with turbocharged engines and turboprop engines.